 CIPA is a diverse program.
 I’ve learned so much from other students, and my network has expanded to include people whom I wouldn't have otherwise met.
 There are those who came straight through from undergrad and those who worked two years before coming to CIPA, and then there are those who worked 10+ years—some who had previous careers as engineers, lawyers, judges, and scientists before coming to CIPA.

-I participated in the SMART program in 2015 on a project working with a micro-social enterprise in Indonesia, which grew softwood trees to sell for lumber and to prevent soil erosion.
-This was a great experience to work in an emerging market setting.
-I also participated in the CIPA Capstone, working on a consulting project for the Inter-American Development Bank and the Salud MesoAmerica Initiative.
-We developed a set of recommendations for desiging a program to reduce the prevalence of adolescent pregnancy in rural Costa Rica.
-Additionally, for my summer internship, I worked at the Enabling the Business of Agriculture branch of the World Bank where I collected data and conducted research in support of the annual Enabling the Business of Agriculture publication.
-I learned a lot from these experiences and acquired a lot of skills that I was able to talk about during job interviews.
+I learned a lot from my professional development experiences at CIPA and acquired many skills that I was able to talk about during job interviews.
+For my Capstone project, I worked as a consultant for the Inter-American Development Bank and the Salud MesoAmerica Initiative.
+My team developed a set of recommendations for designing a program to reduce the prevalence of adolescent pregnancy in rural Costa Rica.
+For my summer internship, I worked at the Enabling the Business of Agriculture branch of the World Bank where I collected data and conducted research in support of the annual Enabling the Business of Agriculture publication.